trgilmore/health/README.md

 ```
 cd health
 ```
-* Be sure to change the rellative personal info in `index.js` to your own.
+* Be sure to change the relative personal info in `index.js` to your own.
 NOTED in ALL CAPS.